Developing with Node.JS

 Step 1.
 Connect to your cluster and create a new namespace or project

-Before starting you should make sure that odo is connected to your cluster and that you have created a new namespace (or project if you are using OpenShift).
+Before starting you should make sure that odo is connected to your cluster and that you have created a new namespace.

 Creating a new namespace